Talking Surveys: How Photorealistic Embodied Conversational Agents Shape Response Quality, Engagement, and Satisfaction: Conclusion

 \subsection{Funding sources}

-This work was supported by the Slovak Research and Development Agency under Contract No. APVV-23-0408, and co-financed by the Cultural and Educational Grant Agency of the Slovak Republic (KEGA) under Grant No. KG 014STU-4/2024.
+This work was supported by the EU NextGenerationEU through the Recovery and Resilience Plan for Slovakia under the project No. 17I04-04-V05-00029, and co-financed by the Slovak Research and Development Agency under Contract No. APVV-23-0408.
 We would like to thank UXtweak j.s.a. for their generous financial contribution to this research, as well as the UXtweak Research team for their technical and expert support.